northern lights over thingvellir in south west iceland

 You will visit the Eldheimar exhibition which will provide students with human stories of the 1973 eruption.

-Day 4
+Day

-Golden Circle Tour
+Golden Circle tour

-Begin your Golden Circle tour with the roaring two tiered waterfall, Gullfoss.
+Begin your Golden Circle tour with the roaring two-tiered waterfall, Gullfoss.
 There are several viewpoints so your students will be able to see how the Hvita River has carved through the canyon.

 Continuing the theme of iconic Icelandic landmarks, your next stop will be Geysir.
 Geysir gave all geysers their name and is home to several of its own, including Strokkur, which erupts every 6 minutes.

 Your visit to Fridheimar Greenhouses will be an unexpected highlight.
-Say hello to the resident Icelandic horses on your entrance to the greenhouses.
+Say hello to the resident Icelandic horses at your entrance to the greenhouses.
 Tomatoes are grown all year, using state-of-the-art technology in an environmentally friendly way.
 Students are able to experience the growth of the tomatoes from ‘Seed to Soup’ by sampling Fridheimar’s delicious soup!

-Study the rock cycle at the Rift valley at Thingvellir – the divergent zone between the North American and Eurasian tectonic plates.
+Study the rock cycle at the Rift Valley at Thingvellir – the divergent zone between the North American and Eurasian tectonic plates.

-Day 5
+Day

 Return to Keflavik and head home

-Pick up any last minute Icelandic liquorice souvenirs at the airport on your way home after this unforgettable trip.
+Pick up any last-minute Icelandic liquorice souvenirs at the airport on your way home after this unforgettable trip.

-Trip Notes:
+Trip notes:

 There are so many additional activities you can add and swap on this itinerary for example, a swim in the Blue Lagoon or the Secret Lagoon or get closer to Solheimajokull glacier by embarking on an ice-climbing expedition.
-This itinerary has been based on a group of 36 students and 4 teachers travelling in October 2023.

 School Trip Planning Hub